Greenshoots

 What Music Do We Play?

 Over the years we have built up a large list of tunes to which we have the music.
-Most are folk music, particularly folk dance tunes.
-However there are many exceptions ranging from Nellie the Elephant and Lily Marlene, to American Patrol and Ashokan farewell.
-Here is a list of some tunes we have played.
-The majority are single line melodies with chord accompaniement, but we are increasing our use of harmony settings (mainly 2-part).
-Many of the tunes are now available in Paul Hardy's session tunebook, which is free as PDF to download and print, and also in abc format to play and manipulate.
+Most are British Isles traditional music, particularly folk dance tunes.
+However there are exceptions ranging from Lily Marlene to American Patrol and Ashokan farewell.
+The majority are single line melodies with chord accompaniment, but we do also use some harmony settings (mainly 2-part).

 What Is The Standard?